iu-data-science-python-i590-Group1/final-project-team-python-byte/README.md

 9. Review completed and merged to master.

 Name 2: Mario
-    - Review and verified of compltion status of all items as per instruction
+    - Reviewed and verified of all task's completion status as per instruction

 # Phase 3
 Name 1: Sachin Sharma